 "Sounds like one of my exes."
 Kai commented dryly.
 He then held his hands up in surrender.
 "But that's beside the point.
 I know why you're doing it Hayato; what I don't understand is you're doing it now." he gestured outward.
 "We're on a Federation world for god's sake!
 The last thing we're going to be doing here is shooting at Zakus.
 Unless you count the ones in the arcade games."

 "Really?"
 Hayato inquired.
-"I remember a point in history where that attitude was abundant; specifically in the 1940s, when a certain country laid the bulk of its navy to anchor in a place called Pearl Harbor.
+"I remember a point in history where that attitude was abundant; specifically when a certain country laid the bulk of its navy to anchor in a place called Pearl Harbor.
 Do you know what happened?"

 Kai rubbed his head.
 "No idea.
 History isn't my strong suit."